-Item Description Illumination power density adjustment factor Lighting timer in accordance with Specification J6 For corridor lighting 0.7 Motion detector in (a) Where- accordance with Specification J6 (i) at least 75% of the area of a space is controlled by one or more motion detectors; or 0.9 (iii) an area of less than 200 m2 is switched as a block by one or more detectors. (b) Where up to 6 lights are switched as a block by one or more detectors.
-0.7 0.55 Manual dimming system ^{Note 1} (a) Where at least 75% of the area of a space, in other than a sole-occupancy unit of a Class 2 building or a Class 4 part, is controlled by manually operated dimmers.
-0.95 (b) Where at least 75% of the area of a space, in a sole-occupancy unit of a Class 2 building or a Class 4 part, is controlled by manually operated dimmers.
+Item Description Illumination power density adjustment factor Lighting timer in accordance with Specification J6 For corridor lighting 0.7 Motion detector in accordance with Specification J6 (a) Where- (i) at least 75% of the area of a space is controlled by one or more motion detectors; or (iii) an area of less than 200 m2 is switched as a block by one or more detectors.
+0.9 (b) Where up to 6 lights are switched as a block by one or more detectors.
+0.7 (c) Where up to 2 lights are switched as a block by one or more detectors.
+0.55 Manual dimming system ^{Note 1} (a) Where at least 75% of the area of a space, in other than a sole-occupancy unit of a Class 2 building or a Class 4 part of a building, is controlled by manually operated dimmers.
+0.95 (b) Where at least 75% of the area of a space, in a sole-occupancy unit of a Class 2 building or a Class 4 part of a building, is controlled by manually operated dimmers.
 0.85 Programmable dimming system Note 2 Where at least 75% of the area of a space is controlled by programmable dimmers.
-0.85
+0.85 Dynamic dimming system Note 3 Automatic compensation for lumen depreciation.
+The design lumen depreciation factor of not less than- (i) for fluorescent lights, 0.9; or (ii) for high pressure discharge lights, 0.8.
+Fixed dimming Note 4 Where at least 75% of the area is controlled by fixed dimmers that reduce the overall lighting level and the power consumption of the lighting. % of full power to which the dimmer is set divided by 0.95.